-Most taxpayers in the United States are required to file their tax returns with the IRS by April 15 (May 17 in 2021 for 2020 tax return).
+Most taxpayers in the United States are required to file their tax returns with the IRS by April 15.
 U.S. taxpayers living and working in another country may also be required to file.
 However, an automatic two months deadline extension is granted.
-The deadline for US expats to file their US tax returns is June 15.
+The deadline for U.S. expats to file their U.S. tax returns is June 15.

 Your income, filing status, and age generally determine whether you must file an income tax return.
-Generally, you must file a return for 2020 if your gross income from worldwide sources is at least the amount shown below for your filing status:
+Generally, you must file a US return for a tax year if your gross income from worldwide sources is at least the threshold amount for that year for your filing status.

-For dependent of another taxpayer, see the Instructions for Forms 1040 and 1040-SR for more information on whether you must file a return.
+For dependent of another taxpayer, see the IRS Pub 501,Dependents, Standard Deduction, and Filing Information for more information on whether you must file a US tax return.

 For self-employed individuals: If your net earnings from self-employment are $400 or more, you must file a return even if your gross income is below the amount listed above for your filing status.

 An income tax filing requirement generally applies even if a taxpayer qualifies for tax benefits, such as the Foreign Earned Income Exclusion or the Foreign Tax Credit, which substantially reduce or eliminate U.S. tax liability.
 These tax benefits are only available if an eligible taxpayer files a U.S. income tax return.